zhoukaigo/docling-serve/README.md

 │ --proxy-headers    --no-proxy-headers             Enable/Disable X-Forwarded-Proto, X-Forwarded-For,       │
 │                                                   X-Forwarded-Port to populate remote address info.        │ │                                                   [default: proxy-headers]                                 │
-│ --enable-ui        --no-enable-ui                 Enable the development UI. [default: enable-ui]          │ │ --help                                            Show this message and exit.                              │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --artifacts-path                          PATH     If set to a valid directory, the model weights will be  │ │                                                    loaded from this path.                                  │ │                                                    [default: None]                                         │ │ --enable-ui        --no-enable-ui                 Enable the development UI. [default: enable-ui]          │ │ --help                                            Show this message and exit.                              │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────╯